jbrowell/EnergyMarkR/README.md

 ## Present Functionality

+- Initialise data storage path and credentials for supported APIs and
 - n2ex price, volume, exchange rate and curve (auction cross) data
 - Generic functions for the ENSTO-E Transparency Platform